alisayurev/Valon_Tuner/README.md

 Python CLI to control the Valon Tuner from the terminal.

 ## Dependencies
 Ensure you have Python3 and pip3 installed.
+Download the script in the repo.
 Then:
 ### 1. Install Pyserial
 ```bash
 pip3 install pyserial